-One of my current roles is an exciting project helping mentor some of the most innovative young technology businesses in the UK on their next steps, which mostly revolve around proposition development, sales and marketing process and inevitably given the stage of business raising finance.
+One of my current roles is an exciting project helping mentor some of the most innovative young technology businesses in the UK on their next steps.
+This mostly revolves around proposition development, sales and marketing process and inevitably given the stage of business raising finance.

-[And by action plan, I don’t mean business plan btw, I really do mean action plan.
+[And I don’t mean a business plan btw, I really do mean action plan.
 A logical set of positive actions, ordered by priority and timing, against which to hold the founder or team accountable for success]

 Building such a plan is not hard work.
 It just requires you

 - to be objective (and not put off those decisions that have to be made)